-If you need to defend yourself against clients’ allegations of wrongdoing (with or without foundation), professional indemnity insurance steps in.
-It pays for your defence and any compensation or rectification costs you’re liable for.
+If you need to defend yourself against clients’ allegations of wrongdoing (justified or not), professional indemnity insurance steps in.
+It pays for your defence and legal costs, and covers any compensation you’re liable for.

 Depending on what you do, levels of cover usually range from around £100,000 to £5m, but can be higher depending on your client’s demands and the nature of the work.

-Professional indemnity insurance (sometimes called professional liability insurance) is a complicated beast.
-If it's not clear exactly what you need, we recommend talking it through with your broker.
+Professional indemnity insurance (sometimes called professional liability insurance) can be a complicated beast.
+If it's not clear exactly what you need, we recommend talking it through with one of our specialist advisers.

 Do you go out and about to your clients or have people come to you?
-If there’s an accident that's your fault, and someone’s injured or their property’s damaged, you can be held liable.
+If there’s an accident like a trip, slip or spill and someone’s injured or their property’s damaged, you can be held liable.

-And, if you’re sued for bodily injury or property damage, you’ll face a big bill for legal costs and compensation.
+We live in a compensation culture and, if you’re sued for bodily injury or property damage, you’ll face a big bill for legal costs and damages.
 Public liability insurance covers both those things.

-Levels of cover usually range between £1m and £5m. £10m cover isn’t uncommon as part of a contract’s terms.
-Check with your client if they ask for it – it can cost a fair bit.
+Levels of cover usually range between £1m and £5m, although £10m cover isn’t uncommon as part of a contract’s terms.
+It's best to check with your clients what their expectations are.

-If one of your staff is injured or becomes ill while working for you, and they reckon it’s your fault, they can sue you for damages.
+If one of them is injured or becomes ill while working for you, and they reckon it’s your fault, they can sue you for damages.
 Employers’ liability insurance pays for your legal defence and compensates your employee.

 Because employers’ liability insurance is a legal requirement, it’s a good idea to find out for certain if your business needs it.
-The Health and Safety Executive have a definitive guide for employers; it’s an easy read and should tell you everything you need to know.
+The Health and Safety Executive (HSE) has a definitive guide for employers; it’s an easy read and should tell you everything you need to know.

-Minimum employers’ liability level of cover is £5m but you’ll find that most insurers and brokers only offer £10m.
+Minimum employers’ liability level of cover is £5m but you’ll find that most insurers and brokers only offer £10m as standard.

-Do you have an office?
+Do you have an office or studio?
 With a computer, phone, desk, plants etc in it?
 Do you take equipment out and about with you (such as a laptop, projector, mobile and so on)?